 - Maplewood Mall Retrofit Project: The first retrofit of a shopping mall in Minnesota, this project includes infiltration tree trenches, rainwater gardens, porous pavement and a cistern.
 The project also includes an educational and interpretive element which will include public art, signage and exhibits.
 For more information, go to the Ramsey-Washington Metro Watershed District website or to the Minnesota Erosion Control Association's (MECA) website.

-- Central Corridor Light Rail Project: Being constructed in 2011, the central corridor will connect the cities of Minneapolis and St. Paul.
+- Central Corridor Light Rail Project: The central corridor will connect the cities of Minneapolis and St. Paul.
 This highly urbanized corridor is comprised of commercial and industrial land uses.
 The current drainage system conveys untreated runoff from approximately 111 acres of impervious surface directly to the Mississippi River.
-Four types of green infrastructure practices will be installed: integrated tree trench system, stormwater planters, rainwater gardens and infiltration trenches.
+Four types of green infrastructure practices have been installed: integrated tree trench system, stormwater planters, rainwater gardens and infiltration trenches.
 For more information, go to the Capitol Region Watershed District Web site.